ricmmartins/fasthack-linux/README.md

 Whereas distros like Debian Stable and RHEL use older, better tested versions of software.
 Although they use slightly dated, older software - they are considered to be much more stable.
 Also the package maintainers always keep the software patched with the latest security updates.

-This FastHack will serves as an introduction to important command line concepts and skills to learn more about Linux.

 ## Prerequisites

 ## The Terminal

 ## Introduction to Linux System Adminsitration

 ## Contributions
 Contributions in the form of bug reports, feature requests and PRs are always welcome.